Looking for the best Google Chrome extensions for software testers?

 Each one of these is a real life-saver.
 Read on!

 If you use any particular Google Chrome extension for software testing which is missing on this list, do let me know in the comments section below and I will add it here.

 So without further ado, let’s jump right in!

 Chrome extensions for software testing – Web UI Testing

-#3.
-ColorZilla – ColorZilla is a color picker chrome extension that allows you to find the exact color used on any web page right within Chrome browser.
-ColorZilla is really useful when you needs to test whether the color used on a web page matches design specifications.
+ColorZilla is a colour picker chrome extension that allows you to find the exact colour used on any web page right within the Chrome browser.
+ColorZilla is really useful when you need to test whether the colour used on a web page matches design specifications.

-#4.
-PerfectPixel – If you are my kind of tester who expects* the application-under-test to be pixel perfect as per design specs (*Conditions apply ;)), this extension is for you!
+If you are like me and expect the application-under-test to be pixel perfect as per design specs, this extension is for you!
 PerfectPixel allows you to make sure your application matches the design pixel for pixel.
-You can put a semi-transparent image overlay over the top of your web page using which you can do a per-pixel comparison.
+You can put a semi-transparent image overlay over the top of your web page using which you can do a pixel-by-pixel comparison.

-#5.
-IE Tab – IE tab chrome extension is one of the most popular IE browser emulators out there.
-Using IE Tab, you can test web pages with different versions of IE without leaving your favorite Chrome browser.
+IE Tab Chrome extension is one of the most popular IE browser emulators out there.
+Using IE Tab, you can test web pages with different versions of IE (IE7-IE11) without leaving your favourite Chrome browser.

-#7.
-Grammarly – If you aren’t already aware of this great tool, Grammarly is a great utility which helps you in proof-reading text wherever you write online – mail, comments or blog post.
+If you aren’t already aware of this great tool, Grammarly is a great utility that helps you in proof-reading text wherever you write online – mail, comments or blog post.
 As you write, Grammarly checks spelling and grammatical errors and highlight them without leaving the browser.
-For testing, Grammarly is a free chrome extension which brings the grammar-checking power of Grammarly right into your Chrome browser.
+For testing, Grammarly is a free chrome extension that brings the grammar-checking power of Grammarly right into your Chrome browser.